DanielSiepmann/website/source/Posts/2016/09/typo3-language-menu-via-language-file.rst

 On Line 5 to 8 we define the menu as you normally would.
 With one exception, we add all ``sys_language_uid``'s, not only the one we want on the current site.
-Via ``NO`` all existing languages that are not the current active are rendered.
-With ``ACT`` the current active language is rendered and via ``USERDEF1`` we define to not show links to language not available.
+Via ``NO`` all existing languages that are not currently active are rendered.
+With ``ACT`` the current active language is rendered and via ``USERDEF1`` we define to not show links to languages which are not available for the current site, depending on your configuration.

 By Using ``USERDEF1`` we don't have to adjust the set of languages for each page.